 Nicholas (to waitress): No food for me thank you.
 Good morning, Martin.
 Good morning, Becky.

 Martin: How are you feeling?
 Becky tells me you sat up late with a pair of antique dealers, no doubt you had many tales to swap!

-Nicholas: I can’t really remember the conversation; I just remember waking up about six with a sore head.
+Nicholas: I can’t really remember the conversation; I just remember waking up at about six with a sore head.
 I took a couple of aspirin and went back to bed.
 Then I had a strange dream.

 Rebecca: Have some coffee and toast, at least, and do tell us, whilst we eat.

 Nicholas: Well, I was in a garden, similar to the grounds of this hotel, but unkempt, like it’d been left for many years.
 Statues with moss on them and the grass long.
 It was night and there was a bright moon.
 There was a rectangular pool, I think with a fountain in the centre.
-But the cement around the pool was cracked and there was grass and weeds growing in it.
+But the cement around the pool was cracked and there were grass and weeds growing in it.
 I imagined it once held golden carp.